evrilfc/c0gito/scripts/deploy/README.md

 This will:
 - Set the ISM for the Ingress router
 - Configure the destination domain (Sapphire Testnet = 23295)
+- Enable cross-chain message routing

+**✅ Ingress is now fully deployed and configured.**

-### 4. Deploy PrivateTransferVault (Oasis Sapphire Testnet)
+### 3. Deploy & Enroll PrivateTransferVault (Oasis Sapphire Testnet)

-Deploy the vault contract on Sapphire that handles confidential decryption.
+Deploy the vault contract on Sapphire that handles confidential decryption, then enroll it with Hyperlane.

+**Step 3a: Deploy Vault**

 ```bash
 # Set the Sapphire mailbox address